OT-CONTAINER-KIT/redis-operator/docs/content/en/docs/Installation/Installation/_index.md

 https://operatorhub.io/operator/redis-operator

-So for deploying the redis-operator and setup we need a Kubernetes cluster 1.18+ and that’s it.
-Let’s deploy the redis operator first.
+So for deploying the redis-operator and setup we need a Kubernetes cluster 1.18+ and that's it.
+Let's deploy the redis operator first.

 The easiest way to install a redis operator is using Helm chart.
 The operator helm chart is developed on the `helm=>3.0.0` version.
 The [values.yaml](https://github.com/OT-CONTAINER-KIT/helm-charts/blob/main/charts/redis-operator/values.yaml) can be modified.